mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 ## pre-requirements
 If you want to run sagemaker operators you're going to need an aws account.
 You can get a free tier account.
+Also, make sure you have a bucket that you want to use and that you set the correct name of the bucket in the variable `my_bucket` in the DAGs.

 ## Starting up
 You probably have docker installed already, and I assume